MilesHD/intro-to-js/session-2/session-2-transcript.md

 ```

 Another effective way to protoype code is in your developer tools console.
 This can be found in the settings in chrome, under dev tools, also with a keyboard shortcut.
-You can inspect all the globals easily as well.
+You can inspect global variables as well.

 ## Exercise 3